Study: Agents Sell Homes for Higher Prices than FSBOs!Brian E. Adams is a real estate agent with StarPointe Realty

 Transaction management software

-This is no. 1 on the list because it’s the no. 1 most important component of an airtight real estate transaction.
-I’ve used Reesio and Realvolve, both of which I have high opinions of and recommend.
+This is number one on the list because it’s the most crucial component of an airtight real estate transaction.
+I’ve used Reesio and Realvolve, both of which I highly believe in and recommend.

-With my TMS, I am able to start a new transaction with each executed contract and apply a template that reminds me of everything I need to be paying attention to.
+With my TMS, I can start a new transaction with each executed contract and apply a template that reminds me of everything I need to pay attention to.

 Did I get copies of the leases?
 Is the option period expiration coming up?
 Do I need to check on whether the survey has been ordered?

-When you have multiple deals going on at one time, it is impossible to keep track in your mind.
-One slip could mean $100s, $1000s or more.
+When you have multiple deals at once, it is impossible to keep track in your mind.
+One slip could mean $100s, $1000s, or more.

-When estimating the buyer’s cash at closing or seller’s net, be very conservative!
+When estimating the buyer’s cash at closing or the seller’s net, be very conservative!

-For example, on your seller’s estimated net sheet, show the worst-case scenario.
+For example, show the worst-case scenario on your seller’s estimated net sheet.
 I know the temptation is to be optimistic during listing presentations.

 Your competition may be painting a much rosier picture than you, but it is so much better when you get the final closing disclosure (CD) and can show your sellers that they are getting more than your original estimate.

-It also gives you a little wiggle room if an expense comes in higher than expected or a new item rears its head during the transaction.
+It also gives you some wiggle room if an expense comes in higher than expected or a new item arises during the transaction.

-For example, I include a standard $1200 for “buyer required repairs” on my initial seller’s estimated net sheet, just because repair concessions are common in my market, and also I want my sellers’ net to be on the safer side.
+For example, I include a standard $1200 for “buyer-required repairs” on my initial seller’s estimated net sheet, just because repair concessions are common in my market and because I want my sellers’ net to be on the safer side.
 We aren’t offering $1200 in repairs or agreeing to anything.
 I just want that cushion on the numbers.

-I remember an email I got from the buyer’s agent on a deal I was listing.
+I remember an email from the buyer’s agent on a deal I was listing.
 “Here’s the new survey.”

 Oops.
 That poor agent ended up paying $550 for a survey.

-That is true of anything else that involves money that you are not intending to pay for yourself — utilities, staging, repairs, lawn care.
+That is true of anything else that involves money you do not intend to pay for yourself—utilities, staging, repairs, lawn care.
 Have your buyers and sellers sign and order everything you are not willing to risk paying for yourself.

 Communicate

-In Realvolve, I can make a template the has all that wording minus the title company, listing agent and pest control name which can fill in automatically with merge tags.
+In Realvolve, I can make a template with all that wording minus the title company, listing agent, and pest control name, which can be filled in automatically with merge tags.

 Communication is a good business practice in general.
-But it can be more than just creating smooth transactions and happy customers.
+However, it can be more than just creating smooth transactions and happy customers.
 Communicating can save you money.

-So, the opposite of communicating — be quiet.
+So, the opposite of communicating is to be quiet.
 Don’t make promises you can’t keep.
 “Don’t worry about that — the seller will pay for it,” is an easy line.
-Hopefully it’s true, or you’re going to be paying for it.
+Hopefully, it’s true, or you’ll be paying for it.

-My biggest personal “commissionectomy” came under this category.
-It was a VA foreclosure, and I advised my buyers that the VA would cover closing costs if we added it to the price.
+My biggest personal “commissionectomy” fell into this category.
+It was a VA foreclosure, and I advised my buyers that the VA would cover closing costs if we added them to the price.
 “Don’t worry about it!”

-Well, I was sort of right.
-The VA did pay closing costs if we added it to the price, but they limited it to 3 percent of the purchase price.
-Apparently it’s a VA rule.
-That 3 percent was $1800 short of the total closing costs, a difference my buyers weren’t counting on per my erroneous advice.
+That 3 % was $1800 short of the total closing costs, a difference my buyers weren’t counting on per my erroneous advice.
 My commission check was $1800 short (but my buyers were happy!).

 Avoid escrowing repairs

-I was the listing agent on a deal in which the A/C needed a new coil, but the part was two to four weeks out from delivery.
-We escrowed the estimated amount for the part and closed.
+I was the listing agent on a deal where the A/C needed a new coil.
+The part was two to four weeks from delivery, so we escrowed the estimated amount and closed.

-Two months later (in hot, hot, hot Texas), the part still hadn’t shown up and it became a concern that the.
+Two months later (in hot, hot, hot Texas), the part still hadn’t shown up, and it became a concern.
 The only workaround was to replace the entire inside unit, which was two to three times the amount the seller escrowed from closing.

-That is not necessarily an agent’s fault, but many “commissionectomies” are about making clients happy — not fixing agent mistakes.
-I don’t want that happening to my client, and I try to avoid repair escrows whenever possible.
+That is not necessarily an agent’s fault, but many “commissionectomies” are about making clients happy—not fixing agent mistakes.
+I don’t want that to happen to my client, and I try to avoid repair escrows whenever possible.

 In Texas, we have a form called the “Seller’s Authorization to Release and Advertise Certain Information.”
-It’s designed to get permission to disclose why the seller is selling, plus any other advertising terms you might use when marketing the property (e.g. all offers accepted, priced to sell, some TLC, etc).
+It’s designed to get permission to disclose why the seller is selling and any other advertising terms you might use when marketing the property (e.g., all offers accepted, priced to sell, some TLC, etc.).

-I recommend taking it up a notch if you don’t already, and make sure your seller sees and signs off on everything.
-That means the photos, the agent multiple listing service (MLS) display, and any fliers, videos or promotional materials you create for the property.
+If you haven’t already, I recommend taking it up a notch and ensuring your seller sees and signs off on everything.
+That means the photos, the agent multiple listing service (MLS) display, and any fliers, videos, or promotional materials you create for the property.

-In particular, be sure to emphasize exclusions so that you are not advertising something that the seller is actually taking with them, like the fridge.
-The seller can also double check your work, like catching language about a garage door opener when there isn’t one.
+In particular, emphasize exclusions so that you are not advertising something the seller takes with them, like the fridge.
+The seller can also double-check your work, like catching language about a garage door opener when there isn’t one.

 As the agent, you are responsible for what’s on the MLS.
-If you advertise something for sale that the seller isn’t selling, then you just bought it!
+If you advertise something the seller isn’t selling, you just bought it!

 Review everything before you sign or send

 I once paid for a home warranty.
-My seller had agreed to pay for it, but the title company had left it off the CD and I didn’t catch it at closing.
-It was caught a couple weeks later, but my seller was long gone by then.
+My seller had agreed to pay for it, but the title company had left it off the CD, and I didn’t catch it at closing.
+It was seen several weeks later, but my seller was long gone.

 Make sure you have made all those changes before you send!
 Having the wrong legal description in an offer, forgetting to update non-realty items to include the spa, or other missteps will make you look foolish at a minimum, and maybe cost you.